-This boonie hat does costs a little more than the Helios, and it won’t be as warm in cooler weather, but for warm conditions, it’s an excellent option.
+This boonie hat does cost a little more than the Helios, and it won’t be as warm in cooler weather, but for warm conditions, it’s an excellent option.

 So, there you have it, our list of the best boonie hats for hiking currently on the market.
 There’s quite a range of hats out there, but what are the key things you should be looking for when you’re shopping around?

 First and foremost, you want a boonie hat that will keep the sun off.
 All good boonies will be constructed with UPF 50+ materials, but this isn’t the only thing to consider.
 Broad brims keep more of your neck and face in the shade, brims that are long at the back protect your nape (even if they don’t look super cool), and some brims can even be removed if the clouds hit.

 The type of protection you need will depend on where you’re going and how sunny it will be, so make sure you think about how much sun protection you’ll really need before picking up a boonie.

 Although floppy brims can be a pain in strong winds, they do mean that you can roll up your hat and pop it in your pack, which can be great for backpacking trips.
 Sturdier brims avoid the flapping issue, but you might not have space for it in your pack (or you might risk misshaping it if you try and squeeze it in), so try and decide how important packability is before you sacrifice sturdiness.

 If you’re wearing a boonie hat, then the odds are the sun is shining.
 This means things can get pretty warm, especially on serious hikes.
 If you’ll be hiking in hot climates, make sure that your boonie has a way to keep the air flowing.